Association of Municipalities of Ontario

 Every August, the Association of Ontario Municipalities hosts an annual conference for Ontarian municipalities.
 The conference provides members of Regional Council and senior staff the opportunity to meet in person with members of the provincial government to advocate for Niagara's priorities.

 The following topics were discussed with members of the Provincial Government.
+See the Aug.
+23, 2024 Council Correspondence for a summary of notable announces made during the conference and delegation outcomes.

 Our ask